xoascf/SuRun/SuRun/ReadMe.txt

 ------------------------------------------------------------------------------
 SuRun 1.0.2.1 - 2007-07-24:
 ---------------------------
+* The way that SuRun checks a users group membership was changed
 * "surun ncpa.cpl" did not work
 * SuRun now reports detailed, why a user could not be added or removed to/from a user group